Skip to content

 Indexed Universal Life (IUL) for retirement is ideal.
 This is because IUL allows for tax-free withdrawals up to basis and tax-exempt policy loans.

 Keep in mind that in your worst-case scenarios, all Whole Life policies have a built-in feature called APL or automatic premium loan.
-That way, if for some crazy reason you couldn’t at least pay your IBC policy’s minimum premium then the policy will automatically borrow against its cash value to pay it for you.
-Not coincidentally this increases the cash value of your infinite banking life insurance, which of course increases the amount you could borrow against in the future.
+That way, if for some crazy reason you couldn’t at least pay your IBC policy’s minimum premium, then the policy will automatically borrow against its cash value to pay it for you.

 Qualification Hurdles of an Infinite Banking Whole Life Policy